KazaiMazai/vapor-rest-kit/Docs/Controller-Middlewares.md

 #### How to provide custom middleware for RelatedResourceController or RelationsController

-When creating nested controller that works with related resource or relations, it's possible to provide middleware method that will be called right **before** Resource Model and Related Resource models will be attached/detached and saved to database.
+When creating nested controller that works with related resource or relations, it's possible to provide middleware method that will be called right before Resource Model and Related Resource models will be attached/detached or saved to database.

 1. Define middleware: